vanyle/ASG/docs/usage.md

 ```

 The `{%` and `%}` tags do not generate Markdown or HTML directly but define variables and functions that can be used
-by the rest of the lua code.
+by the rest of the Lua code.

-You can also use them to define loops, if your block starts with `{% for`, then
+To define loops, use `{% for`.
-ASG will try to match your block with an `{% end %}` block and repeat the html inside:
+ASG will try to match your loop block with an `{% end %}` block and repeat the html inside:

 ```html

 {% fruits = {"Apple","Banana","Oranges"}  %}

 A list of fruits:
 <ul>